msartintarm/new-game/README.md

 # Dev Env Setup
 1. Install Git Bash.
-  - This is a shell that uses the Bash language and also has a lot of Unix command line programs.
-  - It's used in this project so this program also would work on Linux / Mac.
+2. Install ConEmu and configure it to use Git Bash: https://conemu.github.io/
-2. Generate a SSH key for your machine + GitHub.
+3. Generate a SSH key for your machine + GitHub.
-  - Otherwise you'd have to check out using HTTPS and authenticate each push.
   - Follow instructions here: https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/
   - Make sure the SSH key is added in your Github account (link on bottom of page).
-3. Clone this repo using SSH: `git clone git@github.com:msartintarm/new-game.git game-dir`
+3. Clone this repo: `git clone git@github.com:msartintarm/new-game.git game-dir`
-  - Replace game-dir with your chosen directory
 4. Change into the dir: `cd game-dir`
 5. Make sure you have a couple dependencies installed:
-  - npm
+  - npm + node
-    - version should not matter but mine is v2.5.3
     - https://nodejs.org/download/release/v6.2.2/
-    - npm comes with node
-    - `npm -v` needs to return a version number after install -- if not you need to add the NPM binary directory to your PATH.
+    - `npm -v` needs to return a version number after install -- directory should be in your PATH.
   - Python v2 or v3
     - Honestly the only thing Python does here is serve as a webserver.
 PHP would work equally well